-In the context of the D^2EPC project, each dwelling/apartment/building of subject are described and considered in the shape concept of BuildingsExtended3D.
-These 3D designs depict the correct building proportions and scale, and their correct geolocation is still to be defined.
-To this end, different geolocation practices can be applied with respect to the different status, available cadastral information and regional legislations.
+In the context of the D^2EPC project, each dwelling/apartment/building of subject is described based on its 3d BIM model for asset based ratings and additional sensors for the operational rating.
+These models depict the correct building proportions and scale, and their correct geolocation is still to be defined.